klisiubb/klisiubb/README.md

 </div>

+I am currently working on several projects including:

+- budget app with stats. [budget tracking app](https://github.com/klisiubb/budget-tracker).
+Live demo can be found at: [here](https://budget-tracker.klisiu.me).

-I am currently working on several projects, primarily focused on rewriting my [engineering thesis app](https://github.com/klisiubb/event-app) to enhance its functionality and universality.
+- rewriting my [engineering thesis app](https://github.com/klisiubb/event-app) to enhance its functionality and universality.
+Live demo can be found at: [Click me](https://event.klisiu.me).
+Attention: it requires admin role to work - dm me.

-I am also developing my [personal website](https://github.com/klisiubb/portfolio) to showcase my portfolio and blog.
+- developing my [personal website](https://github.com/klisiubb/portfolio) to showcase my portfolio and blog.
+Live demo can be found at: [Click me](https://klisiu.me).

-In the near future, I plan to shift focus towards building a personalized password manager.
+In the near future, I plan to shift focus towards building a personalized password manager with 2FA.

 I am actively seeking a **FullStack Developer** position with a readiness to relocate to any city in Europe after graduating in **2025**.